amoslanka/notify/ROADMAP.md

 **Global configuration**.
 Set global ruleset values and notify configurations from a global perspective.

+**Spec helpers**.
+Easy to use spec matchers to make testing easier.

 **Deliver later***.
 When using async delivery, we can also set notifications to be delivered at a specific date and time.

 **Presenters**.
 A presentor pattern to wrap deliveries in so the parent app will have an easier time working with a delivery.
 Could include assumptions about how to render the notification to text (specific to the specified deliver_via option).